alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Nontactical/reactive

-When you receive too many alerts along the lines of “disk full” and “server down,” they distract engineers from higher-value engineering and potentially mask other, higher-severity alerts.
+When you receive too many alerts along the lines of "disk full" and "server down," they distract engineers from higher-value engineering and potentially mask other, higher-severity alerts.
 As a result, the health of the service suffers.

 - Lacks enduring value
 - Grows at least as fast as its source

 In addition to the preceding traits, consider the effect a particular piece of work has on team morale.
-Do people enjoy doing a task and find it rewarding, or is it the type of work that’s often neglected because it’s viewed as boring or unrewarding?
+Do people enjoy doing a task and find it rewarding, or is it the type of work that's often neglected because it's viewed as boring or unrewarding?

-Reducing toil is an acknowledgment that an engineer’s effort is better utilized in areas where human judgment and expression are possible.
+Reducing toil is an acknowledgment that an engineer's effort is better utilized in areas where human judgment and expression are possible.

 ## Measuring Toil

-Before beginning toil reduction projects, it’s important to analyze cost versus benefit and to confirm that the time saved through eliminating toil will (at minimum) be proportional to the time invested in first developing and then maintaining an automated solution (Figure 6-1).
+Before beginning toil reduction projects, it's important to analyze cost versus benefit and to confirm that the time saved through eliminating toil will (at minimum) be proportional to the time invested in first developing and then maintaining an automated solution (Figure 6-1).

 Potential benefits could include: